cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 There are currently four client libraries.
 They all need to be updated to make the new `fluview_meta` endpoint available to callers.
-The pattern is very similar for all endpoints, so copy-paste will get you 90% of the way there.
+The pattern is very similar for all endpoints so that copy-paste will get you 90% of the way there.

-`fluview_meta` is especially simple as it takes no parameters, and consequently there is no need to validate parameters.
+`fluview_meta` is especially simple as it takes no parameters, and consequently, there is no need to validate parameters.
 In general, it's a good idea to do sanity checks on caller inputs prior to sending the request to the API.
 See some of the other endpoint implementations (e.g. `fluview`) for an example of